DHyperYT/cod-cw-mw-launcher/README.md

 # Usage

 1. Click and select the directory where your game is installed.
-2. Choose between Modern Warfare or Black Ops Cold War and click 'Launch'.
+2. Choose between Modern Warfare, Modern Warfare II, or Black Ops Cold War and click 'Launch'.
 3. Use the 'Download DLL' buttons to install better discord_game_sdk.dll files to the games.

 # Features
-- Can launch Modern Warfare or Black Ops Cold War
+- Can launch Modern Warfare, Modern Warfare II or Black Ops Cold War
 - Prompt you to install them if you don't have them
 - Discord RPC
 - Cold War menu shows what mission each of your campaign saves is on